IRS Income Tax Payment Plans

 Once you start the application process, you will see more detailed information about both plans: Full Payment and Installment Agreements.
 Your personal tax and future income situation will play an important role in deciding which plan to select.
 Each of these payment plans will offer these options: direct debit or Electronic Federal Tax Payment System® (EFTPS) from your bank account, or payroll deduction from your employersubmit Form 2159, Payroll Deduction Agreement.
 You should be current on all filing requirements before you select a payment plan.

-Recommended if the taxpayer is struggling to find a plan that allows them to pay in full.
-This agreement will allow the taxpayer to pay for a smaller amount over time.
+This is recommended if you are struggling to find a plan that allows you to pay in full.
+This agreement will allow you to pay for a smaller amount over time.
 See Offer in Compromise below for a similar option and decide which is best for you.

 Lump Sum Payment: The full debt must be paid in 5 or fewer installments,